Maidan (Kolkata)

-Maidan (lit. 'open field'; ময়দান) is a large urban area containing vast urban green space, parks, playgrounds and several public venues in the center of Kolkata (Calcutta), India.
+The Maidan (lit. 'open field'; ময়দান; मैदान) is a large urban area containing vast urban green space, parks, playgrounds and several public venues in the center of Kolkata (Calcutta), India.
 The area is spread over a total area of 519 ha.
-The urban green space of Maidan, which compromises an area of around 160 ha, is the largest urban park and urban green space in Kolkata city and second largest in the Kolkata metropolitan area as well as in India.
+The urban green space of the Maidan, which comprises an area of around 160 ha, is the largest urban park and urban green space in Kolkata city and second largest in the Kolkata metropolitan area as well as in India.
 Prior to the 2013 creation of Eco Park, it was the largest urban park in India.
 Its vast stretch of field that includes numerous sporting grounds, including the famous cricketing venue Eden Gardens, several football stadiums and the Kolkata Race Course.